chaeeun323/.610/README.md

 This script uses Node's `http` module to serve the project locally without any external dependencies.

+## Attendance Rewards

+Daily attendance grants in-game "복" points.
+Progress and your current 복 count are stored in `localStorage` and included when saving and loading game data.

 ## Running Tests

 This project includes a small Node-based test suite.
 Run it with: